marquisedemaree/DRIVE/README.md

 ## Pipeline Overview
 <img width="1458" height="263" alt="Screenshot 2026-07-30 at 12 38 58 PM" src="https://github.com/user-attachments/assets/678b5e46-a169-4cb4-9a60-b0eceb9716f6" />
 Pipeline Overview summarizes the ingestion stage and provides visibility into the transformation of raw telemetry into a dataset for analysis.
-When the pipeline executes, it:
+When the pipeline executes, it:<br>
 1. Reads CSV files located in 'DRIVE/data/tesla-model3'.
 2. Validates required fields and removes malformed records.
 3. Produces a SQLite telemetry table for downstream analysis.